hayeah/fork2/cmd/vibe/diff-heredoc.md

 6. If a file tree is provided, place your files logically within that structure.
 Respect the user’s relative or absolute paths.
 9. **IMPORTANT** IF MAKING FILE CHANGES, YOU MUST USE THE AVAILABLE FORMATTING CAPABILITIES PROVIDED ABOVE - IT IS THE ONLY WAY FOR YOUR CHANGES TO BE APPLIED.
 10. The final output must apply cleanly with no leftover syntax errors.
+11. After making all your file changes, commit your changes to git using `:exec`.